Azure/Microsoft-TDSP/Docs/team-data-science-process-lifecycle-detail.md

  * Which group? (clustering)
  * Is this weird? (anomaly detection)
  * Which option should be taken? (recommendation)
+3. Define the project team, the role and responsibilities.
+Develop a high level milestone plan that you iterate upon as more information is discovered.

+4. Define success metrics.
+The metrics must be SMART (Specific, Measurable, Achievable, Relevant and Time-bound).
+For example: Achieve customer churn prediction accuracy of X% by the end of this 3-month project so that we can offer promotions to reduce churn.

+#### 1.2 Identify Data Sources

-3. Identify data sources that contain known examples of answers to the sharp questions.
+Identify data sources that contain known examples of answers to the sharp questions.
 Look for the following:
  * Data that is **Relevant** to the question.
 Do we have measures of the target and features that are related to the target?
  * Data that is an **Accurate** measure of our model target and the features of interest.

  It is not uncommon, for example, to find that existing systems need to collect and log additional kinds of data to address the problem and achieve the project goals.
 In this case, you may want to look for external data sources or update your systems to collect newer data.

-4. Define the project team, the role and responsibilities.
-Develop a high level milestone plan that you iterate upon as more information is discovered.

-5. Define success metrics.
-The metrics must be SMART (Specific, Measurable, Achievable, Relevant and Time-bound).
-For example: Achieve customer churn prediction accuracy of X% by the end of this 3-month project so that we can offer promotions to reduce churn.
+###Artifacts

-**Artifacts**: The following are the deliverables in this stage.
+The following are the deliverables in this stage.

  * **[Charter Document](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/Project/Charter.md)** : A standard template is provided in the TDSP project structure  definition.
 This is a living document that is updated throughout the project as new discoveries are made and as business requirements change.
 The key is to iterate upon this document with finer details as you progress through the discovery process.
 Be sure to keep the customer and stakeholders involved in the changes and clearly communicate the reasons for the change.
  * **[Data Sources](https://github.com/Azure/Azure-TDSP-ProjectTemplate/blob/master/Docs/DataReport/Data%20Defintion.md#raw-data-sources)**: This is part of the Data Report that is found in the TDSP project structure.
 It describes the sources for the raw data.
 In later stages you will fill in additional details like scripts to move the data to your analytic ernvironment.